All Souls College Library: Collection

+Renaming

 In November 2020, the college took the decision to stop referring to the library as the Codrington Library, as part of a set of "steps to address the problematic nature of the Codrington legacy", which derives from exploitation of slave plantations.
+While the library has since been renamed, a statue of Christopher Codrington remains in the center of the reading room.